simeononsecurity/simeononsecurity.ch/content/articles/pci-dss-explained-card-transaction-security/index.en.md

 ## Understanding PCI-DSS

-**PCI-DSS** is not just an acronym; it represents a comprehensive approach to cybersecurity for organizations handling payment card transactions.
+**PCI-DSS** isn't just an acronym; it represents a comprehensive approach to cybersecurity for organizations handling payment card transactions.
 The standard comprises a set of **twelve requirements**, each addressing specific aspects of data security.
 These requirements are structured into six logically related groups, forming a cohesive security framework.

 {{< youtube id="Y35CV4tNKz0" >}}